 Hosta 'Parhelion'

-This sport of H. 'Sum and Substance' was registered by Walters Gardens, Inc. in 1997.
-It forms a large (28 inches high) mound of foliage that is deeply lobed at the base, cupped up and down, and moderately corrugated with thick substance.
-The leaves are light green with a thin, creamy white margin.
-In late July into August, this plant has large pale lavender flowers on 4 foot tall scapes.
+This sport of H. 'Sum and Substance' was registered by Walters Gardens, Inc. of Michigan in 1997.
+It forms a giant size (36 inches high by 60 inches wide) mound of foliage that is deeply lobed at the base, cupped up and down, and moderately corrugated with thick substance.
+The leaves are light green with a thin, creamy white marginal variegation.
+From late July into August, this plant has large pale lavender flowers on 4 foot tall scapes.

 According to The Hostapedia by Mark Zilis (2009), "...I have come to like 'Parhelion' more and more."